loafey/ondth/readme.md

 If you are using [Nix](https://nixos.org/) you can simply run `nix develop` to have TrenchBroom (`trenchbroom`) added to your path.
-If you are not using Nix package manager or NixOS you are on your own.
+If you are not using Nix package manager or NixOS you are on your own when it comes to installation, but checking the official website should suffice.

 ## Step 1.
 To create a new map press the `New map...` button.